Better Call Saul season 6: Title sequences

-With the final season featuring thirteen episodes instead of the usual ten, the title sequences would take a new format.
+With the final season featuring thirteen episodes instead of the usual ten, the title sequences took a new format.
 During "Nippy", the title sequence features Saul Goodman's "World's Greatest Lawyer" mug falling off his desk and shattering on the floor, as was typical during a season's tenth episode.
 However, the title image and music prematurely stops and is replaced by a blue screen, recreating the effects of a home video recording on a VCR, and then displayed the show's title and creator credits.
 This is also the first episode to take place entirely after the events of Breaking Bad.
 The remaining three title sequences retain the blue background, but briefly flash to an image previously unseen in the intro, with a distorted version of the theme song playing underneath.
 They then revert to the blue background again and display the title and creator credits.
 Before the show resumes, they again briefly flash to another new image that will be seen later on in the episodes.